Jump to topic

 Depending on the cause, gum recession treatment may include:

 Scaling and root planing is the most common treatment for periodontal disease.
 It is a periodontal procedure that removes plaque and calculus (tartar) above and below the gumline.
 This treatment also helps the gum tissues heal and reattach to the teeth.

 If you have advanced gum recession, gum grafts are typically necessary.
-This is a more invasive procedure that involves taking a piece of gum tissue from another place in your mouth and reattaching it where your gums receded.
-Once the gum grafts heal, the roots are no longer exposed and the teeth are protected against decay.
+This is a more invasive procedure that involves taking a piece of gum tissue from another place in your mouth and reattaching it to the affected area.
+Once the gum grafts heal, the roots are no longer exposed, and the teeth are protected against decay.

 Birmingham, C. Laird, and Janet Treasure.
 Medical Management of Eating Disorders.
 Cambridge University Press, 2019.